A significance-based account of ceteris paribus counterfactuals: From weight to significance

 The weight of a formula $A$ relative to $\model$ and $x$ is defined by taking into account the number of worlds satisfying $A$ and the position of such worlds in $\sph{x}$.
 The weight is meant to indicate how implausible a formula is w.r.t. the actual world: namely, a formula $B$ satisfied by several worlds in a sphere is considered `highly plausible', and will have a low weight, while a formula $C$ satisfied by fewer worlds in the same sphere is considered `less plausible' than $B$ and will have higher weight.
 Moreover, the definition takes into account the position of the worlds within the spheres, with formulas satisfied by worlds in inner spheres being `more plausible' than those satisfied by worlds in outer spheres.
 Thus, the weight of a formula is defined by counting the worlds in each sphere satisfying the formula, starting from the innermost sphere.
-Formally: \begin{definition} For any formula $A \in \Lcp$, the \emph{weight of $A$ relative to $\model $ and $x$}, written $ \weight{x}{A} $, is the list of natural numbers $(w^A_0, \dots, w^A_n)$, where $w^A_0 = \, \card{\{u \in \alpha_0 \mid u \models A \}}$ and for $1 \leq i \leq n$: \begin{itemize} \item If $\alpha_i = \alpha_{i-1}$, then $w^A_i = w^A_{i-1}$; \item If $\alpha_i \supset \alpha_{i-1}$, then $w^A_i \, = \, \card{\{u \in \alpha_i \setminus \alpha_{i-1} \mid u \models A \} } $. \end{itemize} \end{definition}
+Formally: \begin{definition} For any literal $A \in \Lcp$, the \emph{weight of $A$ relative to $\model $ and $x$}, denoted by $ \weight{x}{A} $, is the list of natural numbers $(w^A_0, .., w^A_n)$, where $w^A_0 = \, \card{\{u \in \alpha_0 \mid u \modelsm{} A \}}$ and for $1 \leq i \leq n$: \begin{itemize}[noitemsep] \item If $\alpha_i = \alpha_{i-1}$, then $w^A_i = w^A_{i-1}$; \item If $\alpha_i \supset \alpha_{i-1}$, then $w^A_i \, = \, \card{\{u \in \alpha_i \setdiff \alpha_{i-1} \mid u \models A \} } $. \end{itemize} \end{definition}

-We next introduce a relation $\xelleft x$ to compare formulas according to their weight, where the formulas which are smaller w.r.t. $\xelleft x$ have low weight, and are thus the `most plausible' ones.
+We next introduce a relation $\xelleft x$ to compare literals according to their weights.
+Literals smaller w.r.t. $\xelleft x$ have lower weight, and are thus the `more plausible' ones.
 The definition matches Lewis's intuition, according to which worlds in innermore spheres are `smaller' w.r.t. the similarity preorder than worlds in outermore spheres.